General Social Agents: External validity in pre-committed novel settings

 We now turn to making guarantees about inference in novel settings.
 This is made possible when we have a pre-committed family of settings from which we can randomly sample.
 In particular, this framework allows us to compare the relative accuracy of two models in predicting human responses even for unsampled settings---where we have no previous data---within the same general domain.

 The setup is related to that of \cite{Hotz2005PredictingEfficacy}, \cite{Allcott2015Site}, and \cite{Dehejia2019External}, where treatment effects from various ``sites'' are used to evaluate the external validity of a given intervention at the population level.
 However, they assume a common underlying intervention---analogous to a single setting in our framework---across all sites.
-And when there are heterogeneous interventions, only special instances with strong additional assumptions allow for appropriate inference.
+When there are heterogeneous interventions, only special instances with strong additional assumptions allow for appropriate inference.
 The following, which is very similar to the theoretical framework in \cite{andrews2025transfer}, requires no such assumptions.

 Let $X=\{x_{1},\dots,x_{M}\}$ denote the pool of candidate settings for which we wish to make predictions. $P(y|x)$ denotes the true human response distribution for $y \in Y$---the set of allowable responses.
-We define a predictive distribution for some flexible model $\theta$---an AI model, a theoretical model, etc.---as $\hat P_{\theta}(y|x)$.
+We define a predictive distribution for some flexible model $\theta$---an LLM, an economic model, etc.---as $\hat P_{\theta}(y|x)$.
 For a given setting $x$, the expected log-likelihood that the human distribution could have been produced by $\theta$ is

 Then the comparative predictive power of two models $\theta'$ and $\theta''$ can be measured via